What Is Health Coaching?

 Health and Fitness Coaching is going to be a very similar journey.
 A Health Coaching relationship is made up of two people.
 One person has a goal or objective in mind for themselves.
 The other person is a Health Coach who combines their education and experience with a certification focused on helping people reach their goals and create lasting results.
 The most important part of this relationship will be that once a client leaves a session; they’re 100% responsible for moving themselves through the tasks and homework assignments that they set with their Health Coach.
 Keep in mind that these goals and objectives are going to be completely unique to each individual.
-The spectrum of [Health - Wellness - Fitness] suggests that many clients may start their journey with very similar goals.
-However, this service can support a wide range of uses as long as the outcome promotes a healthier and happier client.
+The spectrum of [Health - Wellness - Fitness] suggests that even though many clients may have similar goals; the service can support a wide range of uses as long as the outcome promotes a healthier and happier client.

 Tips for Setting Goals and Starting a Health Coaching Relationship

-Like most things in life we all experience change in a few fundamentally similar ways.
-No matter what improvements we are hoping to make for ourselves; we can compare that process from start to finish and see that people will usually take the same first steps.
+People tend to experience change in a few fundamentally similar ways.
+No matter what improvements we're hoping to make for ourselves; we can compare that process from start to finish and see that people will usually take the same first steps.

 1. Decide to Change